epylko/board_control/README.md

 This runs in as a webapp listening on localhost port 6000.
 This lets the app be called only from a web server already on the device.
-If you want this to run on a different IP and port, change HOSTIP and HOSTPORT, and make sure your xCommand points to the right IP address and port.
+If you want this to run on a different IP and port, change HOSTIP and HOSTPORT, and make sure your URL setting in the Board macro points to the right IP address and port.

 For starting at boot time, you can create your own startup script or use pm2 (a javascript process manager app that works with both JS and Python)

 ## Installation

-You must have admin access to your WebEx device.
-Use the following xCommand, but substitute your server that will be running this app:
+ - You must have admin access to your WebEx device.

-  - xCommand HttpFeedback Register FeedbackSlot:1 ServerUrl:http://192.168.255.101/board format:json expression[1]:/Status/Call/AnswerState
+ - Import the button XML with the UI editor.
+Customize as necessary

-You can also use a different FeedbackSlot if 1 is already in use
+ - Import the macro JS with the Macro Editor.
+Customize as necessary

 Clone the board control repo.
 After cloning, do: